MOsinskyi/client-server-qt/README.md

 ### Other Linux distro

 1. Go to release page.
-2. Chose package: `server-app-linux-installer.run` or `server-app-linux-portable.zip`
+2. Chose package: `client-server-linux-installer.run` or `server-app-linux-portable.zip`

 > [!NOTE]
 >
-> `server-app-linux-portable.zip` and `server-app-linux-installer.run` also work in ubuntu disto
+> `server-app-linux-portable.zip` and `client-server-linux-installer.run` also work in ubuntu disto

 3. Run the installer using command: